alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

   There is a new type of earning in the new collective agreement.
 You are not sure if it is insurable.

   The organization would like to apply for a reduction in its Employment Insurance premium rate.

+6. How does the Personal Information Protection and Electronic Documents Act legislation affect the handling of employee personal information?

+7. Explain the difference between implied and express employee consent and provide an example of each.

+8. The Personal Information Protection and Electronic Documents Act contains ten privacy principles.
+Choose two and develop a statement for each that could be included in your organization’s privacy policy.